 Apart from buying physical gold, you can open up investment accounts at local banks where you can buy and sell gold at daily quoted prices using a passbook.
 However, this is not the same as investment in gold, but rather I consider this an investment in paper asset.
-Personally, I invest in physical gold rather than a paper asset.
+Personally, I invest in physical gold and silver rather than a paper asset.

 “Bitcoin” – this is the new investment buzzword that is creating a lot of attention and interest.

 To have a better understanding of Bitcoin, it is important to understand the technology behind it called the “Blockchain”.

 Like the internet (or your car), you don’t need to know how blockchain works to use it.
 However, having a basic knowledge of this new technology shows why it’s considered revolutionary.